MicrosoftDocs/dynamics-365-ai/ai-docs/sales/work-predictive-lead-scoring.md

 ![My open leads scored view](media/my-open-lead-score-view.png "My open leads scored view")

 The numbered columns are:
 1.	**Lead Score.** Specifies the value that is representative of the likelihood of the lead to convert into an opportunity.
-This value is calculated by the application based on the top reasons that are influensing the lead.
+This value is calculated by the application based on the top reasons that are influencing the lead.
 2.	**Lead Grade.** Specifies the grades of a lead that are categorized into A, B, C, and D with colors green, purple, yellow, and red, respectively, where Grade A (green) is the lead with highest likelihood for conversion into an opportunity followed by Grade B (purple), Grade C (yellow), and Grade D (red).
-System administrator can define lead score ranges for a grade, depending on the organizational requirements.
+System administrator can define lead score ranges for a grade, depending on your organizational requirements.
 3. **Lead Score Trend.** Specifies the direction in which a lead is trending such as **Improving** (up arrow), **Declining** (down arrow), **Steady** (right arrow), or **Not enough info**.
 These trends are displayed by comparing the present lead score with the previous score.
 For example, the score of a lead was 65 and the present score is decreased to 45, a down arrow is displayed in the **Lead Score Trend** column specifying that the lead is losing traction and needs some action from you to improve the score.

 ## Analyze and improve your lead score